Ecuador

 Overview

 Law No. 2000-11, The National Congress Law for the Prevention and Assistance of HIV/AIDS, outlines specific measures regulating those living with HIV.
+As well as including protections for people living with HIV, it also outlines some punitive measures.

-Article 10 of this law states that anyone who has been infected with HIV/AIDS through the negligence of someone who has “attended to him or her (sic)” may bring a legal action against that person.
+Article 10 of this law states that anyone who has been infected with HIV/AIDS through the negligence of someone who has ‘attended to him or her (sic)’ may bring a legal action against that person.

-Additionally, the Penal Code contains relevant provisions for those living with HIV.
-Article 152 states that anyone who injures another resulting in a serious and incurable communicable disease is liable for imprisonment for five to seven years.
+Additionally, the Penal Code contains provisions which may be relevant for those living with HIV.
+Article 152 defines the offence of injury as including acts resulting in a ‘serious and incurable communicable disease’, which are liable for imprisonment for five to seven years.

-In previous versions of the Penal Code there was seemingly a provision (Article 432) which criminalised anyone who consciously spread a “dangerous or contagious disease” with a penalty of one to five years’ imprisonment and a fine.
+In previous versions of the Penal Code there was seemingly a provision (Article 432) which criminalised anyone who consciously spread a ‘dangerous or contagious disease’ with a penalty of one to five years’ imprisonment and a fine.
 However, it appears this provision has been superseded by the articles listed above.

 Laws